Blueprint Travelers

 The Top Things to Do in Sydney, Australia

-The best things to do in Sydney, including exploring the beaches, neighborhoods, urban icons, and even the nature outside of the city.
+The top things to do in Sydney, Australia: exploring the beaches and coast, neighborhoods, urban icons, and the nature outside of the city.

 The bay of Sydney and the opera house, as seen from the harbor bridge